MESH MODELS

 As-Built 3D Mesh Models from 3D Laser Scan Data

-Point clouds obtained from a 3D laser scanner can be converted into a 3D mesh model for clients who require a digital surface model.
-A 3D mesh model is a digital representation of an object’s surface, composed of vertices, edges, and faces that define the object’s shape and structure in 3D space.
-It is created from a point cloud through a process called triangulation, which connects data points to form a mesh surface by generating a network of triangles.
+Point cloud data obtained through 3D laser scanning can be converted into as-built 3D mesh models for clients who require a digital surface model of an object, structure, or environment.
+An as-built 3D mesh model is a digital representation of a surface, composed of vertices, edges, and faces that define its shape and structure in 3D space.
+It is created from point cloud data through a process known as triangulation, in which individual data points are connected to form a continuous mesh surface made up of triangles.
+This allows highly detailed 3D laser scan data to be transformed into a surface-based model that is easier to visualize, interpret, and use across a wide range of downstream applications.

 Our Equipment